-- A baccalaureate degree or its academic equivalent from an academic institution recognized by the University of Alberta with a grade point average of at least 3.0 on most 4-point grading systems, or B on most letter grading systems, based on your most recent two years or last 60 credits of full-time study (or equivalent) is required.
+- A baccalaureate degree, or its academic equivalent, from an academic institution recognized by the University of Alberta with a GPA of at least 3.0 on most 4-point scales, or B on most letter grading systems, based on your most recent two years or last 60 credits of full-time study (or equivalent) is required.

 Preference will be given to those applicants with experience in a public health related field.
 For more information, visit What is Public Health?

 The School's minimum GPA requirements for the doctoral degree (PhD) are higher than those set out as acceptable standards by the Faculty of Graduate Studies and Research.
 These include: